cultuurnet/projectaanvraag-silex/docker.md

 Create an exchange called `main_exchange_no_delay` on host `udb3-vagrant` by accessing the RabbitMQ management interface on http://host.docker.internal:15673/

+To login on the rabbit mq interface you can use the following credentials:
+- user: `vagrant`
+- pw: `vagrant`

 ### Migrations & Composer packages

 To install all composer packages & migrate the database, run the following command: